- Ilun Marian Delyth

 Jon Gower grew up in Llanelli, Wales and studied English at Cambridge University.

 A former BBC Wales' Arts and Media correspondent, Jon has been making documentary programmes for television and radio for over 30 years.
-He has several books to his name, in both Welsh and English.
+He has over thirty books to his name, in both Welsh and English.
 They include An Island Called Smith (2001), about a disappearing island in Chesapeake Bay, which gained him the John Morgan Travel Award, and Uncharted (2010), a novel set in Buenos Aires, Oakland, California and Cardiff, which was described by Jan Morris as 'unflagging and unfailingly inventive'.

 In 2009, he was awarded a major Creative Wales award to explore the Welsh settlement in Patagonia and he is currently writing The Story of Wales, which will accompany a landmark BBC series to be broadcast early in 2012, and working on a volume about the Welsh coastline with photographer Jeremy Moore.
 Jon Gower won the Welsh Language Wales Book of the Year Prize in 2012 for his novel Y Storïwr (Gomer 2011).
 Jon's second volume of short stories, Too Cold For Snow, was published in 2012.

 He has also written drama, including a multi-media presentation, On High/Aruchel, devised and performed with Gerald Tyler and Tomos Williams in 2010; Drws Nesa, with Glyn Elwyn in 1986; and two radio plays for BBC Radio Cymru in 1985 and 1983 respectively - Istanbwl and Lawr y Strand i Bicadili.